Court Recording Equipment solution Used by the New York Supreme Court.

 A shift in courtrooms today is recording court proceedings.
 We have created our new DM4 courtroom 4 channel recording software designed to be easy and intuitive for court clerks.
 The DM4 is revolutionizing courtroom recording software.
 The technology is helping courts become more efficient.
 Our courtroom recording suitors are known for their reliable and audio quality.
 The DM4 is perfect for attorneys, court reporters and courts.

 Finally, lets contrast the court room recorder DM 246 with the PC software recording unit.
 Since the DM 246 records on SD cards, it's completely solid-state.
-In contrast, the Windows-based systems recording on two spinning hard drives which can fragment and have errors or even crash.
-This is really critical information for courtrooms, simply because they can't afford to lose the record.
-I have over 20 years of experience in this industry and have specialized knowledge about the topics in the above article.
 If you need more help or support, feel free to link this article or call us at Martel Electronics, (800)-553-5536.